 What Is an Intensive Outpatient Alcohol Program?

-An Intensive Outpatient Program is suited to someone who receives psychosocial support on a part-time basis.
+The best Intensive Outpatient Programs are suited to those who receive psychosocial support on a part-time basis.

 With this program, a person attends the treatment center daily rather than stay as an inpatient, but they receive a similar level of input as the residential inpatient program.
 Typically an outpatient will receive 9 hours of individual and group therapy over 3 to 5 days.